Current XR research system

 - Breath-linked visual interaction and respiratory pacing

-- Cardiac biofeedback and coherence-oriented training surfaces
+- Cardiac biofeedback and coherence-oriented training interfaces

 - Oscillator-driven particle systems and structured visual symmetries